Martini-Force-Field-Initiative/MartiniGlass/docs/source/tutorials/cylinders.rst

     Maximum of 12 bonds

 This error arises because VMD has a limit of showing 12 bonds on a single atom.
-As described in the :docs:`elastic network tutorial <elastic_networks>`, the elastic network processor edits the network to ensure that no atoms have more than 12 bonds, and writes them out as a separate file for noting.
+As described in the :doc:`elastic network tutorial <elastic_networks>`, the elastic network processor edits the network to ensure that no atoms have more than 12 bonds, and writes them out as a separate file for noting.

 To overcome this limitation in VMD, MartiniGlass can process static structures and topologies together